AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 Attributes` for optional project attributes to specify the proof directory and other |GNATprove| switches in the project file directly.

-Note that you can use the project wizard from GPS to create a project file interactively, via the menu :menuselection:`File --> New Project...`.
+Note that you can use the project wizard from GNAT Studio to create a project file interactively, via the menu :menuselection:`File --> New Project...`.
 In the dialog, see in particular the default option (:menuselection:`Single Project`).